 Amboselli is somehow a dusty place where you can watch funny-dusty baths of Zebras, Lioness playing with her cubs and also walks of ‘Queen-like’ Grey crowned cranes and many more creatures all in full merry.

 Lake Nakuru National Park

 This bird watcher’s paradise has small bags of acacia forest, one beautiful little waterfall and a small number of gorgeous flamingos.
 This national park is one of few remaining places where you can see White Rhinos and Rothschild giraffes.

 The safari will gift with some rare and funny pictures of lions doing their stretching exercise in shades, playing baby baboons, Fighting impalas (African Antelope) and its iconic attractions-widest varieties of birds.

 Lake Bogoria National Reserve

-While taking an aerial view of this reserve we can see a pink cloudy thing moving around the lakeside and the tree-shades this is nothing but gracefully moving flamingos.
+While taking an aerial view of this reserve we can see a pink cloudy thing moving around the lakeside and the tree-shaded this is nothing but gracefully moving flamingos.

-This will be a most striking view you can ever have.
-A cycling through the lakeside and picturing these ‘pinkish flames’ can make one’s entry into Bird Photography as well.
+This will be the most striking view you can ever have.
+Cycling through the lakeside and picturing these ‘pinkish flames’ can make one’s entry into Bird Photography as well.